 Now we were a mixture of all ages and fitness levels, and it was a difficult hike.
-After the first hour we were scratched, bruised, bleeding, bitten by ants and insects, and covered in thick clay mud.
-The trail was unclear, and the hike at times seemed never ending.
-In times like these it is interesting to note how people react and you often see sides of personalities that surprise you.
-The “fight or flight” response is often used to describe this phenomena.
+After the first hour, we were scratched, bruised, bleeding, bitten by ants and insects, and covered in thick clay mud.
+The trail was unclear, and the hike at times seemed never-ending.
+In times like these, it is interesting to note how people react and you often see sides of personalities that surprise you.
+The “fight or flight” response is often used to describe this phenomenon.

 Besides the obvious lack of route study and planning, the main take away from the day was that keeping cool, not panicking, and maintaining a positive attitude will usually carry you through most obstacles.
 The second issue is how your own attitude will affect those around you.
 A positive and confident approach will be infectious and raise the potential of everyone around you.
 As always, you two were such troopers and continue to endure your parents craziest ideas.